gsalzet/website_gsalzet/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: French National Forest Agency (ONF)
+  - name: French National Forest Office (ONF)
     url: https://www.onf.fr/

 # Short bio (displayed in user profile at end of posts)